Junie Joseph

 Junie Joseph is an American attorney and politician serving as a member of the Colorado House of Representatives for the 10th district.
 Elected in November 2022, she assumed office on January 9, 2023.

 Early life and education

-Joseph was born in Port-au-Prince, Haiti, and moved with to her family to Florida at the age of 14.
+Joseph was born in Port-au-Prince, Haiti in 1985 or 1986, and moved with to her family to Florida at the age of 14.
 She earned a Bachelor of Arts degree in political science from the University of Florida and a Master of Arts in applied human rights from the University of York.
 She earned a Juris Doctor from the University of Colorado Law School.

 Career

-Joseph worked in the Office of the United Nations High Commissioner for Human Rights and was a fellow at the United States Agency for International Development.
+Joseph worked in the Office of the United Nations High Commissioner for Human Rights as an intern and was a fellow on a United States Agency for International Development program.
 Joseph was elected to the Boulder City Council in 2019 and the Colorado House of Representatives in November 2022.
+Joseph was a 2024 presidential elector, pledged to vote for Kamala Harris.

+In 2024, Joseph was selected for the Energy & Environment Innovation Fellowship hosted by Future Caucus, a bipartisan group of legislators concerned with climate change, energy policy, and environmental justice.